Bibliome/KBPubMedBERT/README.md

 ❗By default, the output path is set to ./models/${corpus_name}_${mode}_${model_type}_${learning_rate}_${seed}.
 The expected output includes:

-- predictions on the validation set (dev_preds.npy), labels given
+- predictions on the validation set (dev_preds.npy), in the form of labels
-- predictions on the test set (test_preds.csv), probabilities given
+- predictions on the test set (test_preds.csv), in the form of probabilities
-- best checkpoint weights saved in the folder "model"
+- weights of the best checkpoint saved in the folder "model"

-:star: If inference only, you need to specify --checkpoint_path and set --inference_only
+:star: If inference only, you need to specify set --inference_only and --checkpoint_path (optional)

-- Check "test.pkl" exists under /data/${corpus_name} (data on which inference will be made on).
+- Make sure that "test.pkl" exists under /data/${corpus_name} (data on which the nference will be made).
-- If no checkpoint_path is given, by default the checkpoint path will be calculated as ./models/${corpus_name}_${mode}_${model_type}_${learning_rate}_${seed}.
-Note that in this case, you still need to specify --corpus_name, --mode, --model_type, --learning_rate and --seed even in the case of inference only.
+- If no checkpoint_path is given, by default the checkpoint path will be calculated as ./models/{corpus_name}_{mode}_{model_type}_{learning_rate}_{seed}.
+Note that in this case, you still need to specify --corpus_name, --mode, --model_type, --learning_rate and --seed.
-- If you specify --checkpoint_path, make sure that checkpoint weights are saved under /${checkpoint_path}/model/.
+- If you specify --checkpoint_path, make sure that checkpoint weights are saved under /{checkpoint_path}/model/.
 Make sure you pass checkpoint_path that contains a "model" folder.
 - The result of inference will be saved under the checkpoint path (test_preds.csv).

 :star: In case that you use slurm files